Piecewise rigid curve deformation via a Finsler steepest descent: Numerical Examples

 It should be noted that the resulting sequence $\{\Gamma_k\}$ depends on the choice of the step sizes $\{\tau_k\}$, which is left to the user and should only comply with the Wolfe conditions \eqref{Wolfe}.

-Numerically, we observe in practice that choosing small enough step sizes $\tau_k$ always provides consistent evolutions.
-This phenomena is related to the existence of a limiting gradient flow (as highlighted in Remark \ref{grad_flow}), and the depicted evolutions are intended to show an approximation of this flow.
+Numerically, we observe in practice that choosing small enough (according to the Wolfe condition) step sizes $\tau_k$ always provides consistent evolutions.
+This phenomenon is related to the existence of a limiting gradient flow (as highlighted in Remark \ref{grad_flow}), and the depicted evolutions are intended to show an approximation of this flow.

 For the numerical examples shown in this section and in Section \ref{NE}, we used a fixed finite element discretization as detailed in Section \ref{discretization} (with $n=1280$).
 This corresponds to imposing a fixed common parameterization of the discretized curves generated by the iterations.
 Note however that applications to more complicated imaging problems might require re-parameterizing the curves from time to time during the iterations of the gradient descent \eqref{sequence}.
-This is important when deadling with complicated shapes since the paramterization might become ill-conditionned, which can deteriorate the numerical accuracy of the scheme.
+This is important when deading with complicated shapes since the parameterization might become ill-conditionned, which can deteriorate the numerical accuracy of the scheme.